oconnor0/BeaconRoad/CoreRules.md

 The below represent average travel speeds for various modes of transportation over long distances.
 The listed day length represents a normal day of travel in that conveyance.
 A longer travel day may be possible but may require extra fuel and will take its toll on the people and vehicles involved.

-* *GM: Feel free to inflict stress, hit point damage, wounds, or other appropriate consequences on the characters for pushing themselves beyond normal travel speeds and lengths.*
+* *GM: Feel free to inflict stress, hit point damage, wounds, or other appropriate consequences on the characters for pushing themselves beyond normal travel speed or duration.*

 * Oxcart
     * 1 km/hr (3,300/hr)